-Losing locks to something as life-threatening like cancer can affect a woman’s ability to cope with the disease.
+Losing locks to something life-threatening, like cancer, can affect a woman’s ability to cope with the disease.
 A study in 2004 stated: “Chemotherapy-induced alopecia (CIA) is a condition that can have profound psychosocial and quality-of-life consequences, resulting in anxiety, depression, a negative body image, lowered self-esteem, and a reduced sense of well-being.”
 Indeed, some people are so worried about losing their hair during chemo, they actually avoid chemo or choose a less proven treatment, the study found.

-That’s one of the reasons even a fictional character, Samantha in Sex and the City, took preventative action and shaved her head, in a scene that was both shocking and touching.
-(Her hot boytoy, Smith, shaved his head in solidarity.)
+That’s one of the reasons even a fictional character, Samantha in Sex and the City, took preventive action and shaved her head, in a scene that was both shocking and touching.
+(Her hot boy toy, Smith, shaved his head in solidarity.)

 When a woman shaves her head or cuts her locks, it is often seen as a tragic or scary act.
 There’s something about forcing a woman to cut her hair against her will that feels like a larger violation than it should be—after all, hair grows back.